 GASB 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions requires governments to account for other postemployment benefits (OPEB) on the accrual basis, rather than pay as you go (cash basis).
-Furthermore the determination of the OPEB liability is dependent upon the type of plan in which the employer participates.
-Effective July 1, 2011 the State of Rhode Island established an independent corporation titled the OPEB Board, to manage OPEB benefits for all state government employers including the University.
-A separate legal OPEB entity classified as a cost sharing multiple employer, as established by the State, assesses annually a contractual obligation based on the plan's parameters to each participating employer.
-In accordance with th4 requirements of GASB 45, the accumulated net OPEB obligation recorded in previous years has been reduced to zero.
+Furthermore, the determination of the OPEB liability is dependent upon the type of plan in which the employer participates.
+Effective July 1, 2011, the State of Rhode Island established an independent corporation titled the OPEB Board, to manage OPEB benefits for all state government employers including the University of Rhode Island.
+A separate legal OPEB entity classified as a cost sharing multiple employer plan, as established by the State, assesses the annual required contribution (ARC) of each participating entity based on the plan's parameters to each participating employer.
 To the extent the employer does not pay the entire ARC or contractual obligation, they will have an OPEB related liability.
 However, in the case of a cost-sharing plan, the ultimate responsibility for OPEB liabilities remains with the OPEB entity.